 The Suicide Prevention Accreditation Program helps organisations implement safe, high-quality and effective suicide prevention programs in Australia.
 We strive to ensure that every person who needs support can access a consistent, high-quality and safe standards of care.

-Owned by Suicide Prevention Australia, the Suicide Prevention Australia Standards for Quality Improvement, 1st Edition (the Standards) were developed in collaboration with the suicide prevention sector.
+Owned by Suicide Prevention Australia, the Suicide Prevention Australia Standards for Quality Improvement (the Standards), currently in its second edition, were developed in collaboration with the suicide prevention sector.

 Each program is measured against six suicide prevention standards.
 Importantly, the suicide prevention standards provide a level of confidence for the community, that programs are of high quality and provide a consistent standard of care to the people they’re designed to help.
 Providers of suicide prevention programs, at different stages of implementation or maturity, can now participate in a program that will drive consistent, high quality and safe standard of care.

 Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national register of suicide prevention accredited organisations.